Doctor of Philosophy in Geosciences

 - Maximum credit hours of 6000-level course work (24 hours)

-Detailed information about the Doctoral program can be found in the Graduate Bulletin on pages 185-187.
+Detailed information about the Doctoral program can be found in the Graduate Bulletin.

 Students should familiarize themselves with all requirements for the Doctoral degree.